batect/batect/README.md

 * flag (eg. `--simple-output`) to disable fancy output formatting (eg. progress bars) from decompose (task process can still do whatever it wants)
 * flag (eg. `--no-colors`) to disable coloured and bold output (implies `--simple-output`) from decompose (task process can still do whatever it wants)
 * fancy progress bar output for building images and starting dependencies
+  * make sure accidental input on stdin doesn't mangle it
 * automatically create missing local volume mount directories and show a warning (useful when mounting a directory intended to be a cache)
 * support new OS X caching features for volume mounts (https://docs.docker.com/docker-for-mac/osxfs-caching/)